Constitutional By-law of the

 e) Any cheques, bills or exchange or other orders for the payment of money, notes or other evidences of indebtedness assured in the name of the G.L.H.A., shall be signed by any two of the following; the Chairperson, Vice Chairperson or Treasurer of the Association in such manner as shall from time to time be determined by resolution of the Board and any two such officers or agents, may alone endorse notes and drafts for collection on account of the G.L.H.A. through its Bankers, and endorse notes and cheques for deposit with the Association’s Bankers for the credit of the G.L.H.A., or the same may be endorsed ‘For Deposit’ with the Bankers of the Association by using the G.L.H.A.’s rubber stamp for the purpose.

-(BYLAW- to be placed in 2022 Constitution) Audits: An audit of the books must be conducted biannual of the fiscal year by such auditor as may be designated by the Board of Directors from time to time.
-A full Audit will be done on alternating years.
-Until otherwise ordered by the Board of Directors, the fiscal year of the Corporation shall end on the 30th day of April in each year
+f) Audits: An audit of the books must be conducted annual of the fiscal year by such auditor as may be designated by the Board of Directors from time to time.
+A full Audit will be done on every year.
+Until otherwise ordered by the Board of Directors, the fiscal year of the Corporation shall end on the 30th day of April in each year.

 Article 12 – COMMITTEES